 Yes, she even dressed my son for his senior prom even though we lived so far away.
 Everyone loved Aunt Betty, in fact, while I was visiting her little shop one day, a fisherman arrived with a huge fish in the trunk of his car so she could take a picture.
 She was just as excited to take that fish picture as any of the lovely brides that arrived in her shop.

-I was so very lucky that she was in love with my favorite Uncle:)) They had been childhood sweethearts but had went their separate ways for all those years and then after their children were grown and they lost their spouses, they both returned to the little town they grew up where they met again.
+I was so very lucky that she was in love with my favorite Uncle.
+They had been childhood sweethearts but had gone their separate ways for all those years.
+And after their children were grown and they lost their spouses, they both returned to the little town they grew up where they met again.
 They never married each other nor lived together but dated and had ever so much fun together for many, many years.
 Aunt Betty still had the little valentine my Uncle gave her in the 1st grade.

->

-> We lost our sweet Aunt Betty just a few months after my Mother passed away but lovely memories of her still live in my heart.
+We lost our sweet Aunt Betty just a few months after my Mother passed away but lovely memories of her still live in my heart.
 I was fortunate to have known her and to be one of those people in her life.

 We baked Aunt Betty’s Zucchini Bread Recipe in one pound coffee cans so we would have zucchini bread as special as Aunt Betty.